B'nai Brith Canada

 B'nai Brith Canada (/bəˌneɪ ˈbrɪθ/ bə-NAY-_-BRITH; BBC; from בני ברית) is a Canadian Jewish service organization and advocacy group.
-It is the Canadian chapter of B'nai B'rith International.
+It is the Canadian chapter of B'nai B'rith International and has offices in Toronto, Winnipeg, Montreal, and Vancouver.

 Mission

 The organization presents the following mission statement, as stated in the preamble to its constitution:

 B'nai Brith has taken upon itself the mission of uniting person of the Jewish faith in the work of promoting their highest interest and those of humanity; of developing and elevating the mental and moral character of the people of our faith; of inculcating the purest principles of philanthropy, honour and patriotism; of supporting science and art; alleviating the wants of the poor and needy; visiting and caring for the sick; coming to the rescue of the victims of persecution; providing for, protecting and assisting the aged, the widow and the orphan on the broadest principles of humanity.

 Early history

 In 1875, Lodge No. 246, located in Toronto, was the first lodge founded in Canada, followed soon after by another in Montreal.
 Many community leaders were associated with these lodges.
 Over time, a team of dedicated volunteers and professional staff emerged.